HandsOnDataViz/book/docs/HandsOnDataViz.md

 customization in terms of colors, padding, interactivity, and data handling than most third-party tools can offer.
-In addition, you can never be sure that third-party apps will remain free, or at least have a free tier, forever, whereas open-source tools are here to stay free of charge.
+In addition, you can never be sure that third-party apps will remain free, or at least have a free tier, forever, whereas open-source tools are here to stay, free of charge, as long as someone maintains the code.

 Note: Although both libraries are open-source, Highcharts comes [with a stricter